 15 Sound-Based Cause and Effect Activities for Babies & Toddlers

 Sound-based cause and effect activities help your baby or toddler learn that their actions make things happen.
-You can shake rattles, bang pots and pans, tap homemade drums, make DIY sensory bottles, hide noisy toys, play peek-a-boo with squeakers, copy babbles, sing during bath time, and drop blocks to compare sounds.
+You can shake rattles, bang pots and pans, tap homemade drums, make sensory bottles, hide noisy toys, play peek-a-boo with squeakers, copy babbles, sing during bath time, and drop blocks to compare sounds.
 These playful games boost listening, motor skills, and confidence.
 With a few simple ideas, you’ll see how much more sound play can teach.

 What Is Sound-Based Cause and Effect?